varnish/varnish-wiki/source/drupal/index.rst

 always welcome to try our community edition and contribute your fare share of new libraries, plug-ins and features.

-So where is Drupal will you be using Varnish?
+So where in Drupal will you be using Varnish?

 Drupal being a Content Management System,
 - Stores its contents in a database (mostly a separate independent database with its own mind)